lindseysim/templatize/README.md

 ## Repeating Sections ##

-For repeating sections, set the section value to an array of objects and section will be repeated for as many items exists in the array.
+For repeating sections, set the section value to an array and the section will be repeated for as many items exists in the array.
 May still use `_display` to not use particular array item.
 Values within the repeating section must still be called via dot notation within the section.

 &nbsp; *Template:*